-Before completing this form, please ensure that you have read the Additional Enrolment Information and the Payment Agreement Form
+Before completing this form, please ensure that you have read the Additional Student Application Form Information and the Payment Agreement Form

 ALL STUDENTS MUST READ THIS BEFORE ENROLING.